Juanda International Airport: Terminal 1

-Terminal 1 was officially inaugurated on 7 November 2006 as part of a broader effort to accommodate the growing number of air passengers at Juanda Airport.
+Terminal 1 was officially inaugurated on 7 November 2006 as part of a broader effort to accommodate the growing number of air passengers at Juanda International Airport.
 The development of the terminal infrastructure required an investment of approximately Rp 1.2 trillion.
 Funding for the project was sourced in part from a ¥23.2 billion loan provided by the Japan Bank for International Cooperation (JBIC), supplemented by Rp.
 236.4 billion from the Indonesian state budget (APBN).
 The terminal spans 51,500 square meters and is built across three floors.
 It is equipped with 11 jet bridges to facilitate passenger boarding and disembarkation.
 The architectural design of Terminal 1 incorporates traditional elements from Sumbanese high-hat roofs, blended with Javanese-Malay architectural styles, reflecting local cultural influences.
 Terminal 1 exclusively serves all domestic flights operating at Juanda Airport.
 The terminal is divided into two sub-terminals: Terminal 1A, which handles departures, and Terminal 1B, which is designated for arrivals.
 To improve access and connectivity, Terminal 1 is directly linked to the Waru–Juanda Toll Road, which commenced operations in 2008 and provides a more efficient route between the airport and Surabaya as well as surrounding areas.

 A major expansion of Terminal 1 was completed in October 2021, increasing its annual passenger capacity to 8.7 million.
 The terminal's total area was expanded to 91,700 square meters, with commercial space growing from 6,250 m^{2} to 7,680 m^{2}.
 The waiting area was also enlarged to 19,940 m^{2} from the previous 16,340 m^{2} to enhance passenger comfort.
 Two children's play areas were added to better serve family travelers.
 The expansion included upgrades to passenger circulation infrastructure, with the number of escalators increased from six to eight, elevators from six to 16, and travelators from six to 19.
 The number of departure gates was also raised from 12 to 14, improving the terminal's overall operational efficiency.